-- 1. Involving parents in the development of school plans, curriculum standards, and in the process of school review and improvement. - 2.
-Providing parents with: timely information about programs, school performance profiles and their child's individual student assessment results including an interpretation of such results, a description and explanation of the curriculum in use at the school, the forms of assessment used to measure student progress, and the proficiency levels students are expected to meet, opportunities for regular meetings to formulate suggestions, sharing experiences with other parents, and participate as appropriate in decisions relating to the education of their children if such parents so desire, timely responses to parents' suggestions. - 3.
+- 2. Providing parents with: timely information about programs, school performance profiles and their child's individual student assessment results including an interpretation of such results, a description and explanation of the curriculum in use at the school, the forms of assessment used to measure student progress, and the proficiency levels students are expected to meet, opportunities for regular meetings to formulate suggestions, sharing experiences with other parents, and participate as appropriate in decisions relating to the education of their children if such parents so desire, timely responses to parents' suggestions. - 3.
 Educating school staff on how to reach out, communicate, and work with parents. - 4.
 Providing coordination, technical assistance and other support necessary to assist schools in the planning and implementing of strong partnerships with families and the community. - 5.
 Providing assistance to parents to understand state and local standards and assessment. - 6.
 Providing parenting materials and training to help parents. - 7.
 Coordinating and integrating parent involvement activities with Head Start, and other local programs to support parents and their children. - 8.
 Meeting regularly with parents to communicate the results of student achievement on state and local assessments. - 9.
 Maintaining parent / school compacts (see regulation) - 10.
 Providing appropriate accommodations for families who are homeless, LEP, migrant, and/or who have children with disabilities, or for parents who are disabled. - 11.
 Ensuring information shared with parents is in a language parents understand.